Kozea/Radicale/pages/user_documentation.rst

 2.6.
 Nevertheless, Radicale without TLS encryption works well with Python 2.5.

-Moreover, python 2.6 suffers `a bug <http://bugs.python.org/issue5103>`_ causing huge timeout problems with SSL.
-No workaround will be added in Radicale, please ask the Python developers for a fix or use Python 3.x.
+Moreover, python 2.6 suffers `a bug <http://bugs.python.org/issue5103>`_ causing huge timeout problems with TLS.
+The bug has been fixed in the Python trunk, but no stable Python 2.6 version has been released since then.

+Python 2.7 and Python 3 do not suffer this bug.

+No workaround will be added in Radicale.

 Crypt Support
 -------------